This site is designed for modern web browsers and does not support your version of Internet Explorer.

 Security of your Information

-HEIW takes responsibility to look after your personal information very seriously.
-This is regardless of whether it is electronic or in paper form.
+HEIW takes responsibility to look after all information very seriously.
+This is regardless of whether it is electronic or in paper form and whether it is identifiable or not.

-We also employ someone who is responsible for managing information and its confidentiality to ensure:+
+HEIW also employs someone who is responsible for managing information and its confidentiality to ensure:

 - your information is protected; and